w3c/wai-wcag-em/scope.md

 ### Principle of Product Enclosure

-When we define a target product for evaluation, it is essential that we consider all views, states and functionality within the scope of this definition for evaluation.
-Excluding such parts of a digital product from the scope would likely conflict with the WCAG 2.2 conformance requirements for [full pages](https://www.w3.org/TR/WCAG22/#cc2) and [complete processes](https://www.w3.org/TR/WCAG22/#cc3), or otherwise distort the evaluation results.
+Full product enclosure is essential, meaning that we define the scope to include all views, states and functionality of a digital product, without excluding specific parts.
+Excluding specific parts of a digital product from the scope would likely conflict with the WCAG 2.2 conformance requirements for [full pages](https://www.w3.org/TR/WCAG22/#cc2) and [complete processes](https://www.w3.org/TR/WCAG22/#cc3), or otherwise distort the evaluation results.

 #### Example of Product Enclosure